 Second, what is the range of variation that languages exhibit when it comes to expressing a particular meaning?
 Many languages use word order shifts to yield a question, but there is no language in which changing the word order makes a sentence negative.
 In order to express a negation, some special word or word part must be used.
 Why is that the case?
 What constrains the way in which meanings can be mapped to forms or the other way round?

-These two questions determine the study of the interface between syntax and semantics, which is my major research area.
-In particular, I concentrate on the following four research interests.
+These two questions determine the study of the interface between syntax and semantics, which is Hedde's major research area.
+In particular, he concentrates on the following four research interests.

 NEGATION AND POLARITY